Learning Invariant Representations for Reinforcement Learning without Reconstruction: Discussion

 This paper presents \OurMethod: a new representation learning method that considers downstream control.
 Observations are encoded into representations that are \textit{invariant} to different task-irrelevant details in the observation.
 We show this is important when learning control from outdoor images, or otherwise images with background ``distractions''.
 In contrast to other bisimulation methods, we show performance gains when distances in representation space match the bisimulation distance between observations.

-\textbf{Future work:} Our latent dynamics model \smash{$\hat{\mathcal{P}}$} was only used for training our encoder in \cref{eq:bisim_loss}, but could also be used for multi-step planning in latent space.
-An ensemble of models \smash{$\{\hat{\mathcal{P}}_k\}_{k=1}^K$} could also help handle uncertainty better---and give robustness to---distributional shift between training observations and test observations~\citep{mcallister2018robustness}.
+\textbf{Future work:} Several options exist for future work.
+First, our latent dynamics model \smash{$\hat{\mathcal{P}}$} was only used for training our encoder in \cref{eq:bisim_loss}, but could also be used for multi-step planning in latent space.
+Second, estimating uncertainty could also be important to produce agents that can work in the real world, perhaps via an ensemble of models \smash{$\{\hat{\mathcal{P}}_k\}_{k=1}^K$}, to detect---and adapt to---distributional shifts between training and test observations.
+Third, an undressed issue is that of partially observed settings (that assumed approximately full observability by using stacked images), possibly using explicit memory or implicit memory such as an LSTM.
+Finally, investigating which metrics (L1 or L2) and dynamics distributions (Gaussians or not) would be beneficial.

-\textbf{Acknowledgements:} We thank Audrey Durand for an insightful weekend of discussion that led to one of the results in this paper.
-This work was supported by the Office of Naval Research, the DARPA Assured Autonomy Program, and ARL DCIST CRA W911NF-17-2-0181.